data-literacy-alliance/dalia-dif/docs/curation.md

 ### `Community`

 A list of UUIDs corresponding to pre-curated communities in DALIA.
-If you would like to request a new one, please get in touch w/ charles.hoyt@ac.rwth-aachem.de.
+If you would like to request a new one, please email charles.hoyt@ac.rwth-aachen.de.

 ### `Discipline`